Covid 19 coronavirus: National wants everyone entering NZ to test negative first

 "If we have the tracing app, something like a Covid Card, testing before people leave to go on a plane, the managed isolation and quarantine tough and solid and able to be relied on, we should be able to quickly detect who bring back to quarantine.

-"Lockdown should have be the last decision we have to take."
+"Lockdown should be the last decision we have to take."

-Collins said she "thought it was very nice" that Winston Peters is advocating for a single border protection agency.
-National also wants a new Border Protection Agency to oversee management of Covid-19 at the border, which would be accountable to a dedicated minister.

-"The current ad-hoc system of managing Covid-19 at our border – putting various agencies in charge of different facets – has led to a disorderly and confused response," Collins said in a statement.
+She said even with the best measures in the world, it was always possible for Covid-19 to emerge again.

+National also wants to deploy a Bluetooth tracing app to enhance contact-tracing and would investigate options, including the Covid Card - which the Government is also doing.

 Other aspects of the border policy include:

-• Rapid deployment of Bluetooth applications to enhance contact-tracing while also exploring alternative technologies, such as a Covid Card.

-• A target for a waiting time for Covid testing of no longer than 60 minutes.
+• Greater access to testing to reach a waiting-time target of no longer than 60 minutes.

-• Widening the availability of Covid-19 testing nationwide, including easily deployable mobile testing stations in main centres.

 • Regular wastewater testing for Covid-19